 There are many spaces in Guwahati where you can learn about local history and culture.
 The best way to start any Assam Trip will be to visit the Guwahati museum in the morning to get a glimpse of the archaeological riches of the region.
 You can follow it up with a visit to the aforementioned River Heritage Center.

-There are many other options such as the Tea Auction Center to understand the tea trade of Assam (which is the latest tea growing region in the world), Bhupen Hazarika Memorial at Jalukbari (celebrating the life of master balladeer), Science Museum at Khanapara and Planetarium at Uzanbazar are good for Kids while the war museum at Dighali Pukhuri and the Zoo at Zoo Road is an option too although I personally don’t like caged animals.
+There are many other options such as the Tea Auction Center to understand the tea trade of Assam (which is the latest tea-growing region in the world), Bhupen Hazarika Memorial at Jalukbari (celebrating the life of master balladeer), the Science Museum at Khanapara and Planetarium at Uzanbazar are good for Kids while the War Museum at Dighali Pukhuri and the Assam State Zoo at Zoo Road is an option too although I personally don’t like caged animals.

 Natural and Wildlife Detours

 There are many nature escapes in the peripheries of Guwahati including lakes, reserve forests, and small hills.

 The Garbhanga Wildlife Sanctuary is located on the southern edge of the city.
 Some local operators organize nature walks/hikes here, especially on weekends.
 It’s also a good bird-watching spot.

 Deepor Beel is a lake a few KMs away from Guwahati.
 It’s known for it’s bird population but increasing encroachments has somewhat ruined its charm.
 But you can go a bit further to